godotengine/godot-docs/classes/class_basis.rst

 - :ref:`Basis<class_basis>`  **Basis**  **(** :ref:`Vector3<class_vector3>` euler  **)**

-Create a rotation matrix (in the XYZ convention: first Z, then Y, and X last) from the specified Euler angles, given in the vector format as (third, second, first).
+Create a rotation matrix (in the YXZ convention: first Z, then X, and Y last) from the specified Euler angles, given in the vector format as (X-angle, Y-angle, Z-angle).

 .. _class_Basis_Basis: